irisfofs/jekyll-rp_logs/README.md

 ## Usage

 ### Making a new site

+To get started with a new site, create a fresh build directory that will be used to hold the jekyll input files.
+Here, all of your raw logs, styling, and templates will be stored.

-Require the gem in your Rakefile to get access to its exposed tasks:
+In this directory, create a file named `Rakefile` and require the gem to get access to its exposed tasks like so:

-	echo "require 'jekyll/rp_logs'" >> Rakefile
+	echo "require 'jekyll/rp_logs'" > Rakefile

 To set up a Jekyll site skeleton in the current directory, execute: